 Pistons rout Cavaliers 106-90 while James rests

-LeBron James took the night off, and that was exactly the break the Detroit Pistons needed to snap a five-game losing streak.
-Tobias Harris scored 21 points to help the Pistons beat the Cleveland Cavaliers 106-90 in the NBA on Monday night while James sat out resting.
+Tobias Harris scored 21 points to help the Detroit Pistons snap a five-game losing streak by beating the Cleveland Cavaliers 106-90 on Monday night while LeBron James sat out resting.
+James missed his third game of the season, and Cleveland has lost all three.

 Add your comments below